aws/s2n-quic/netbench/netbench-scenarios/README.md

 # netbench-scenarios

-### Executable

-The executable includes a single default scenario: [`request_response`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/request_response.rs).
-This sends `N` number of bytes to the server, which responds with `M` number of bytes.
+The executable includes three default scenarios
+- [`request response`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/request_response.rs) sends `N` number of bytes to the server, which responds with `M` number of bytes.
+- [`ping`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/ping.rs) will "ping-pong" a data payload from client to the server and back
+- [`connect`](https://github.com/aws/s2n-quic/blob/main/netbench/netbench-scenarios/src/connect.rs) will open a number of connections and then exchange a single byte.
+This is useful for evaluting connection setup times.

 Several options are available for configuration:

 ```shell
 $ cargo run --bin netbench-scenarios -- --help